 |

-have heard Varnay sing prior to his leaving for Europe in 1944 as
+also must have heard Astrid Varnay sing prior to his leaving for Europe

 in Vienna in the early nineteen fifties and he could have attended

-the Bayreuth Festival in 1951 also when it had reopened on July 19,
+the Bayreuth Festival in 1951 when it had reopened on July 19, and

-and was trying to shed the bad reputation it had accumulated during
+was trying to shed the tainted reputation it had accumulated during

-Hitler's Thousand Year Emporium which lasted only twelve years, from
+Hitler's Thousand Year Emporium.
+(The Third Reich lasted only twelve

 |